How should I check the level of motor oil in my car?

 Dipsticks usually have a brightly coloured ring on them.
 These are generally yellow or orange.
 The ring is so you can put your finger through it to pull it out.
 If you can’t see the dipstick, your car’s user manual will show you where it is.

 Pull the dipstick out and wipe it on your cloth.
 Then reinsert it before pulling it out again.
 There should be oil somewhere in the shaded zone between the markers.
-If there isn’t any on the dipstick, or it’s at the minimum marker or below, that’s not good news.
+If there isn’t any on the dipstick, or it’s at the minimum marker or below, that’s bad news.

 How to fill your car with oil